jido/decimalsense32/README.md

 According to IEEE, positive and negative zero are equal which is the only exception to unique number representation.

 Not a Number (NaN) can have several representations in accordance with IEEE 754.
 Representation of infinity also follows the IEEE 754 standard.

-Normal numbers between 1.0e-6 and 1.0e+6 have eight significant digits.
-Normal numbers outside that range have seven significant digits.
-In monetary terms, that means you can only count cents for amounts less than a million.

 Format
 ======